uben01/proto-share/README.md

 ## Usage

-To generate the code for the supported languages, run the following command:
+To generate the code for the configured languages, run the following command:

 ```shell
 $ proto-share -config=${PATH_TO_ROOT_CONFIG}
 ```

-When the program runs, it will generate the schema definitions for the supported languages.
+When the program runs, it will generate the schema definitions for the configured languages.
 If the module hash has changed since the last run, the version will be incremented and a new hash will be saved upon successful compilation.

+### Flags

+- `-config={PATH_TO_CONFIG}` - Path to the configuration file -
+  *If not provided, read from stdin*
+- `-verbose` - Set log level to *debug*
+- `-silent` - Set log level to *error*
+- `-help` - Show help message

 ### Sample project